-Nicholas was a blonde-haired, blue-eyed 13-year-old when he disappeared from a basketball court near his home in San Antonio, Texas in 1994.
+Nicholas was a blonde-haired, blue-eyed 13-year-old when he disappeared from a basketball court near his home in San Antonio, Texas, in 1994.

-The teenager had been playing basketball with his friends while his mum slept after completing a night shift at work.
+Nicholas had been playing basketball with his friends while his mum slept after completing a night shift at work.
 When he called the house for a ride home, his older brother refused to help.